damayantinaik/Health_care_Fraud_Detection_Medicare/Final_report/README.md

 •	To improve the model performance, Best Features (i.e most important features) were sorted out and applied to Logistic Regression.
 During this exploration, I noted that there are many constant and quasi-constant features(columns), which needed to be dropped from the dataset.
 I cleaned the dataset again dropping the constant and quasi-constant features.

-•	All five ML models were again built on cleaned data and Logistic regression performance was highest with roc auc score 85% and Recall value:64%.
+•	All five ML models were again built on cleaned data and Logistic regression performance was highest with roc auc score 85% and Recall value: 64%.

 •	To improve the run time and performance of the Logistic Regression (it's performance was highest among all),  PCA (Principal Component Analysis) was applied.
 The model with n_components = 10 was with highest roc auc score of 85% and recall 65%.